NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/Beast Staff (Greater).md

 The visages of beasts are carved into the painted wood of a _beast staff_, with a large head on top.
 When used as a weapon, the staff is a _+2 striking staff_.
-While wielding the staff while you have it prepared, you're affected by [[Spells/Speak with Animals|Speak with Animals]].
+While wielding the staff while you have it prepared, you're affected by [[Speak with Animals|Speak with Animals]].
 If you have [[Feats/Animal Empathy|Animal Empathy]], you gain a +2 circumstance bonus on checks using it.

 * * *